technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image92.png)

-2. Ente the prompt: Reset password and verify the response
+2. Enter the prompt: Reset password and verify the response

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image93.png)